microsoft/Kusto-Query-Language/doc/isinffunction.md

 ---
 title: isinf() - Azure Data Explorer
-description: This article describes isinf() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the isinf() function to check if the input is an infinite value. ms.reviewer: alexans ms.topic: reference ms.date: 12/26/2022
 ---
 # isinf()

-Returns whether input is an infinite (positive or negative) value.
+Returns whether the input is an infinite (positive or negative) value.

 ## Syntax